 Standard Guide for Industrial Laundering of Flame, Thermal, and Arc Resistant Clothing

-ASTM F1449 outlines the industrial laundering process, although there is no Federal or State law or standard that says that clothing be laundered industrially.
-This guide also outlines the responsibilities of the fiber, fabric, and clothing manufacturers, as well as the processor, the processor’s chemical supplier and the end user.
+Although there is no Federal or State law or standard that says that clothing be laundered industrially, ASTM F1449 outlines the industrial laundering process.
+This guide outlines the responsibilities of the fiber, fabric, and clothing manufacturers, as well as the processor, the processor’s chemical supplier, and the end user.

 Responsibilities of the manufacturer include:

 - Flame, thermal, and arc resistant clothing must be specified by fiber, fabric, and finish.

 - Category A clothing is made exclusively from fabric made of inherently flame-resistant (FR) fibers that are tolerant to high-laundry and finishing temperatures

 - Category B is inherently FR fabrics that have limitations on the maximum temperature for laundering and finishing